flh-raouf/agrisistance-microservice/README.md

 1. **Start Docker Containers for Databases and Redis Cache**:

+  - Ensure that Docker is running, either in the foreground or background, before proceeding.

     - Start the user database container:
       ```bash
       docker compose up agrisistance-user-db -d